felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.29.0-b.2 =

-(2018/06/30) Added support for the Schema Question type with an 'acceptedAnswer' property.
+(2018/06/30) Added support for the Schema QAPage type with an 'significantLink' property.
+Added support for the Schema Question type with an 'acceptedAnswer' property.

 = 1.28.2 =